CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 * `athenaTable`: the partitioned value found in the Table list

 {% hint style="info" %}
-For Athena query results written to an S3 bucket only accessed by Kubecost, it is safe to expire or delete the objects after one day of retention.
+For Athena query results written to an S3 bucket only accessed by nOps, it is safe to expire or delete the objects after one day of retention.
 {% endhint %}

 ### Step 4: Setting up payer account IAM permissions